Ttibsi/gh-stats/readme.md

 ### Usage

-Run `ghstats` to trigger the main script.
+Run `ghstats -u <username>` to trigger the main script.
 This will tell you your current github contributions (the number of times you've done a `git commit ... git push` to github).
+The username need to be specified each time - we recommend you set up a shell alias if you plan to use this regularly

 See `ghstats --help` for more